ClusterLabs/PAF/Debian-8-admin-cookbook.md

 Don't forget on cluster start to run the opposite commands.

-## Swapping master and slave roles between nodes
+## Swapping primary and standby roles between nodes

-In this chapter, we describe how to move the master role from one node to the other and getting back to the cluster the former master as a slave.
+In this chapter, we describe how to move the primary role from one node to the other and getting back to the cluster the former primary as a standby.

-Here is the command to move the master role from `srv1` to `srv2`:
+Here is the command to move the primary role from `srv1` to `srv2`:

 ```
 # crm resource migrate pgsql-ha srv2
 # crm resource unmigrate pgsql-ha
 ```

 That's it.
-Note that the former master became a slave and start replicating with the new master.
+Note that the former primary became a standby and start replicating with the new primary.

-To move the resource, `crmsh` sets an `INFINITY` constraint location for the master on the given node.
+An `INFINITY` constraint location is set to move the primary role to the given node.
 You must clear this constraint to avoid unexpected location behavior using the ` crm resource unmigrate` command.

-Note that if you do not specify the destination node, `crm` set a `-INFINITY` score for the master resource on its current node to force it to move away:
+Giving the destination node is not mandatory.
+If no destination node is given, a `-INFINITY` score is set on the primary current node to force it to move away:

 ```
 # crm resource migrate pgsql-ha

 # crm resource contraints pgsql-ha
-    pgsql-master-ip                 (score=INFINITY, needs role=Master, id=ip-with-master)
+    pgsql-pri-ip                 (score=INFINITY, needs role=Master, id=ip-with-pri)
 * pgsql-ha
   : Node srv1                       (score=-INFINITY, id=cli-ban-pgsql-ha-on-srv1)

 # crm resource unmigrate pgsql-ha

 # crm resource contraints pgsql-ha
-    pgsql-master-ip                 (score=INFINITY, needs role=Master, id=ip-with-master)
+    pgsql-pri-ip                 (score=INFINITY, needs role=Master, id=ip-with-pri)
 * pgsql-ha
 ```